 You can update work items one by one in a list or simultaneously update multiple items using the Datasheet view.

 Form based update means using the form belonging to the list.
 In this exercise, you will update progress on a single work item and mark them as an issue.

 - Click Tasks Update on the Quick Launch.

-- Select Edit Item from a list item’s drop down menu.
+- Choose a task and select Edit Item from the list item’s drop down menu.

 Click on the item to open it and click Edit Item on the list item’s tool bar.